 - Q: How does the pay scale work?

 - A: Every position is assigned a pay grade based on the degree of knowledge, accountability and problem solving.
-Within each pay grade there are 17 pay levels for non-bargaining positions and 15 pay scales for bargaining unit positions.
-Progression within the pay levels is based on performance.
+Each pay grade has a range of pay from minimum to maximum.
+Progression within the pay scale is based on performance.